ec2/dockerfiles/truffle/README.md

 * `docker run -ti --rm` will make an interactive (i.e. with console) container which will delete itself on exit.
 * ``-e USER_ID=`id -u`` will set up as an env variable your user id.
 So we can `chown` the files on `truffle init`.
 * ``-e GROUP_ID=`id -g``` same as above, but with group id.
+* `-p 8080:8080` tells docker to listen and forward incoming requests to the port `8080` into the container.
 * `-v $(pwd):/workspace` will mount your contract directory into the container. `/workspace` is the directory inside.

 ## I want to build my own truffle image